Azure/azure-powershell/src/Blueprint/Blueprint/help/Get-AzBlueprintArtifact.md

 # Get-AzBlueprintArtifact

 ## SYNOPSIS
-Get artifact from a blueprint.
+Retrieve artifacts from a blueprint definition.

 ## SYNTAX